katrinan029/project-movat/README.md

 * SCOPE AND LIMITATIONS
-In using the above variables to maodel obsity data in the United States, the Movat team necesarilly had to make certain assumptions: a.) the predictors of interest had direct and consistent relationships with the criterion variable. b.)
-The predictors of interest varired sufficiently enough to make their relationships with the criterion meaningful. c.) that county-level data would be a valid proxyfor individual data that wasn't available. d.) that the variables abve would be valid representations of the phenomena that they were being used as proxies for (e,g.
-BMI classification for obesity rates, high school graduation rate for education, etc.) e.) that relationshps with respect to statistical variability point to valid causal relationships
+In using the above variables to maodel obsity data in the United States, the Movat team necesarilly had to make certain assumptions: a.) the predictors of interest had direct and consistent relationships with the criterion variable;
+b.)
+The predictors of interest varired sufficiently enough to make their relationships with the criterion meaningful;
+c.) county-level data would be a valid proxyfor individual data that wasn't available;
+d.) the variables abvoe would be valid representations of the phenomena that they were being used as proxies for (e,g.
+BMI classification for obesity rates, high school graduation rate for education, etc.);
+e.) relationshps with respect to statistical variability point to valid causal relationships.

 ## METHODOLOGY